linode/docs/docs/guides/platform/block-storage/add-block-storage-volume-shortguide/index.md

 There is currently a soft limit of 100 TB of Block Storage Volume per account.
 {{< /note >}}

-1. Once you add a Volume it will appear under Attached Volumes with the new Volume's label, size, and file system path.
+1. Once you add a Volume it will appear under Attached Volumes with the new Volume's label, region, size, and file system path.

     ![A Volume has been created](bs-cloud-volume-created.png "A Volume has been created")